azuredevopspro/empire-data-az-devops-labs/README.md

 ## How to make use of this lab?

-- Download or clone the zip folder to get all the files on your local computer.
+- Download as zip or clone the repository on local machine to get all the files on your local computer.
 - Click on the link in front of respective labs and read the instructions to complete the labs.

 ## DevOps Planning